DAOhaus/paper/README.md

 ## Abstract

-Daohaus is a social experiment to test pure democratic governance.
-The aim is to purchase, manage, and enjoy a single real estate property.
-The hope is to use this specific scope to expand and grow the idea into governance of a community, and even a nation.
-Hopefully bringing us closer to a more pure, accountable, and representative government.
-One that is truly of the people, by the people, for the people.
+Daohaus is an experiment in collective property ownership.
+The short-term goal is to purchase, manage, and enjoy a single piece of real estate.
+The hope is to learn enough from this specific scope to expand the experiment into an open platform for communities to organize around a network of properties, giving ordinary people access to shared home ownership through fractional real estate investment, and providing customizable governance tools and smart contract templates to meet the needs of a range of stakeholders.

     I shall be asked if I am a prince or a legislature to write on politics.